jphall663/GWU_data_mining/interpreting_ml/interpreting_ml.md

 Projections can add an extra and specific degree of trust if they are used to confirm machine learning modeling results.
 For instance if known hierarchies, classes, or clusters exist in training or test data sets and these structures are visible in 2-D projections, it is possible to confirm that a machine learning model is labeling these structures correctly.
 A secondary check is to confirm that similar attributes of structures are projected relatively near one another and different attributes of structures are projected relative far from one another.
 Consider a model used to classify or cluster marketing segments, it is reasonable to expect a machine learning model to label older, richer customers differently than younger, less affluent customers, and moreover to expect that these different groups should be relative disjoint and compact in a projection, and relatively far from one another.
 Such results should also be stable under minor perturbations of the training or test data, and projections from perturbed vs. non-perturbed samples can be used to check for stability.

+## Part 2: Using machine learnign in regulated industry

+For analysts and data scientists working in regulated industries, the potential boost in predictive accuracy provided by machine learning algorithms may not outweigh the current realities internal documentation needs and external regulatory regimes.
+For these practitioners, traditional linear modeling techniques may be their only option for predictive modeling.
+However, the forces of innovation and competition don’t stop because you work under a regulatory regime.
+Data scientists and analysts in the regulated verticals of banking, insurance, and other similar industries face a particular conundrum.
+They have to find ways to make more and more accurate predictions, but keep their models and modeling processes transparent and interpretable.

+The techniques presented in this section are newer types of linear models or they use machine learning to augment traditional, linear modeling methods.
+They’re meant for practitioners who just can’t use machine learning algorithms to build predictive models  because of interpretability concerns.
+They produce results similar, if not identical, to traditional linear models, but with a boost in predictive accuracy provided by machine learning algorithms.

 <a name='ols-alt'/>
 #### OLS regression alternatives
 ![alt text](readme_pics/Interpretable_Machine_Learning_Pics.005.1.png)